jrarrowsmith/MATLAB_CRN_MC/README.md

 # MATLAB_CRN_MC
-##Monte Carlo sampling of Cosmogenic Radionuclide parameters for paleo erosion rates written with Emily Zawacki in 2021
+##Monte Carlo sampling of Cosmogenic Radionuclide parameters for paleo erosion rates written with Emily Zawacki in 2021.
+See more in her PhD dissertation